jero98772/DsoonMath/README.md

     0 ) -20+45
 ### contribute
-donation

-	-  Bitcoin: bc1qf3eh6ssgzw2t3qyjk2gzwuskq4ctfk8375fg3r

-or make doing something from the TODO list
+make something from the TODO list